vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 ## PACK Known_issues:

 - [ ] Fix Client-Server Replication.
-- [ ] All Characters' Tap-Jump Acceleration will work as if it was Bunny-hop.
 - [ ] Theres a delay on the next fired Projectile when firing any weapon and immediately switching to another at the same time.

 ## PACK Installation: